-DENSITY This allows you to specify density when KIND =TAPE or ICTAPE is indicated.
-The allowed values are as follows: BPI800 800 bits per inch - 9 track NRZ BPI1600 1600 bits per inch - PE BPI6250 6250 bits per inch - GCR BPI38000 38000 bits per inch - MTC HOSTNAME These are identical.
-They specify the BNA host where HN this volume resides.
+DENSITY This allows you to specify density when $KIND = TAPE$ or ICTAPE is indicated.
+The allowed values are as follows: BPI800 800 bits per inch - 9 track NRZ BPI1600 1600 bits per inch - PE BPI6250 6250 bits per inch - GCR BPI38000 38000 bits per inch - MTC HOSTNAME HN this volume r and destination 17 characters command, the These are identical.
+They specify the BNA host where this volume resides.
 They are valid for both source and destination volumes; the HOSTNAME can be up to 17 characters long.
 When you use BNA for the COPY command, the blocksize of the file must be a value less than 49,999 bytes.
-ID This specifies the number of the logical disk unit.
+ID attribute is re range from 1 assigned to th This specifies the number of the logical disk unit.
 This attribute is restricted to disk destinations and can range from 1 through 89.
 All file areas will be assigned to the specified ID, with missing ID and no user disk conditions being resolved by the MCP.
-SAVEFACTOR This specifies the number of days beyond the creation date that a destination tape can be automatically purged by the MCP.
+SAVEFACTOR date that a de the number of days beyond the creation estination tape can be automatically MCP.
 It ranges from 1 through 999.
-The default value is 999.
-SUBSYSTEM This specifies the disk subsystem to be used for this volume.
-This attribute is restricted to disk destinations and has the range of 0 through 8 (0 being the default subsystems).
-All file areas will be assigned to identifiers defined within the specified subsystem, with undefined subsystem and no user disk situations being administered by the MCP.
-If this option is not used, disk native files will be returned to their original subsystems if possible.
+The is 999.
+SUBSYSTEM volume.
+This destinations a the default su to identifiers with undefine being adminis used, disk nat a the disk subsystem to be used for this attribute is restricted to disk and has the range of 0 through 8 (0 being absystems).
+All file areas will be assigned defined within the specified subsystem, ed subsystem and no user disk situations stered by the MCP.
+If this option is not tive files will be returned to their ystems if possible.
 SYNCHRONIZE This determines whether data is transferred between the host and tape drive in buffered or unbuffered mode.
-When SYNCHRONIZE is FALSE, transmission is buffered (asynchronous).
-This maximizes tape drive performance.
-When SYNCHRONIZE is TRUE, transmission is unbuffered.
-This attribute applies only to magnetic cartridge tape devices (KIND = TAPEMTC) and tape drives that use the Small Computer Systems Interface (SCSI).
+CHRONIZE is FALSE, transmission is asynchronous).
+This maximizes tape ormance. • When SYN unbuffered CHRONIZE is TRUE, transmission is d. devices (KINI e applies only to magnetic cartridge tape $D = TAPEMTC$) and tape drives that use nputer Systems Interface (SCSI).